 Chocolate Frosted Yellow Cupcakes in a Jar makes a perfect gift with layers of moist yellow cake and homemade chocolate buttercream, topped with sprinkles.

-Our beloved preacher at AFUMC had a birthday a few weeks ago and I wanted to give him a special treat to thank him for all of his sweet sermons.
-(If you’re curious, you can listen to one right here.)
+Our beloved preacher at Alpharetta First United Methodist Church had a birthday a few weeks ago and I wanted to give him a special treat to thank him for all of his sweet sermons.
 It had to be something festive and delicious as well as portable.
 Enter Chocolate Frosted Yellow Cupcakes in a Jar.
-I know it’s not a new idea, but I had never actually made them myself.
+I know it's not a new idea, but I had never actually made them myself.
 I thought you might be interested in getting a little step-by-step tutorial on how to make Chocolate Frosted Yellow Cupcakes in a Jar.
 How does that sound?
-They really aren’t hard to put together, especially if you use a cake mix for the cupcake part.
-The only thing that takes a little time is the homemade frosting, but that’s the best part, so you can’t skip that step!
+They really aren't hard to put together, especially if you use a cake mix for the cupcake part.
+The only thing that takes a little time is the homemade frosting, but that's the best part, so you can't skip that step!

 I kept the decorations simple, but you could get creative and use fancy ribbon with a spoon attached.